cloudera-labs/hms-mirror/README.md

 ##### BAD_RC_DEF

-`BAD_RC_DEF` is a feature that corrects poorly executed schema definitions in legacy Hive 1/2 that don't translate into a functioning table in Hive 3.
+`BAD_RC_DEF` is a feature that corrects poorly executed schema definitions in legacy Hive 1/2 that doesn't translate into a functioning table in Hive 3.
 In this case, the legacy definition was defined with:
 ```
 ROW FORMAT DELIMITED,
     FIELDS TERMINATED BY '|'